Wong Hui Mei

 Nuts and seeds are high in fat, low in carbs and have a moderate amount of protein.
 They are also high in fibre and magnesium.
-Regular nut consumption is associated with a reduced risk of heart disease, certain cancers, and depression.
+Regular nut consumption is associated with a reduced risk of heart disease and certain cancers.
 While all nuts and seeds are generally low in carbs, there is a variation between the different types.
 The following lists the net carb (carbs that are absorbed by the body) counts of 1 serving (28 grams) of some commonly enjoyed nuts and seeds:

 Avocados are one of the best keto diet foods to choose.
 They are low in carbs but full of other nutrients.
 One-half of a medium avocado contains 9 grams of total carbs, of which 7 grams are fibre.
 They are also high in potassium which help in blood pressure control and ensures proper function of the muscles and nerves.
 However, people with existing kidney and heart problems should limit foods high in potassium.

 Olive and coconut oils are particularly preferred in the keto diet owing to their unique properties.

 Coconut oil contains medium-chain triglycerides (MCTs) that are directly taken up by the liver and converted to ketones.
-It has also been noted to help with weight and belly fat reduction in adults who are obese.
-One tablespoon of coconut oil has 9 grams of fat and only 1 gram of carbs.
+Coconut oil contains no carbohydrates and is low in fat.

-Olive oil is rich in oleic acid, a monounsaturated fat that helps to decrease the risk of heart disease and vitamin E. Extra-virgin olive oil is also high in phenols, a type of antioxidants that also protect the heart by decreasing inflammation and improving artery function.
+Olive oil is rich in oleic acid, a monounsaturated fat that helps to reduce bad LDL blood cholesterol, and vitamin E. Extra-virgin olive oil is also high in phenols, a type of antioxidants that also protect the heart by decreasing inflammation and improving artery function.
 Olive oil is a pure fat source; it contains 14 grams of fat per tablespoon and no carbs.

-Butter and cream are almost carb-free and are abundant in conjugated linoleic acid (CLA), which is the fatty acid that is associated with fat loss.
+Butter and cream are almost carb-free and contain conjugated linoleic acid (CLA), which is the fatty acid that may be associated with fat loss.
 However, according to research, the effect is small.
 Butter and cream that come from grass-fed cows are particularly beneficial as they are higher in omega-3 fatty acids, CLA, beta-carotene, vitamins A, D, E and K, and butyrate than those obtained from grain-fed cow.

 Cheese of all types are very low in carbs and high in fat.
-One serving size (28 grams) of cheese contains about 5 grams of fat, 1 gram of fat, 7 grams of protein and 20% of the recommended dietary intake for calcium.
+One serving size (28 grams) of cheese contains about 5 grams of fat, 7 grams of protein and 20% of the recommended dietary intake for calcium.
 Studies have also shown that daily cheese consumption increases muscle mass and strength over time.
-Yoghurt and cottage cheese have been shown to reduce appetite and promote fullness.

-Fish are carb-free but rich in B vitamins, potassium, and selenium.
-Salmon, sardines, mackerel, tuna and other oily fish are very high in omega-3 fatty acids that help to lower insulin levels and improve insulin sensitivity in people who are overweight or obese.
+Fish are carb-free but rich in B vitamins and selenium.
+Salmon, sardines, mackerel, tuna and other oily fish are rich in omega-3 fatty acids that help to reduce risk of developing cardiovascular disease, metabolic syndrome and diabetes in people who are overweight or obese.
 Shellfish are also recommended on the keto diet although they might not be entirely carb-free.
 Some shellfish such as prawns and most crabs contain no carbs, while others including, squid, oysters, octopus, clams, and mussels contain between 3 – 7 grams of carbs for every 100 grams.

 Eggs are often a staple in the keto diet as they are very low in carbs, a good source of protein and fat, filling, and very versatile.
-They also contain antioxidants such as lutein and zeaxanthin that are beneficial for eye health.
-Additionally, eggs also trigger hormones that promote feelings of fullness and keep blood sugar levels stable.
+They also contain antioxidants such as lutein and zeaxanthin in the egg yolk that are beneficial for eye health.

 Vegetables that are non-starchy are rich in fibre, the type of carb that the body does not digest and absorb.
 This makes the net carb count of non-starchy vegetables range from only 1 – 8 grams per cup.
 Examples of low-carb veggies include leafy greens such as spinach, broccoli, cauliflower, tomatoes, asparagus, and kale.
 These veggies are also high in antioxidants, vitamin C, and generally nutritious.